sbohlen/Take-Home-Engineering-Challenge/README.md

    | SQL_USERNAME         | username for database       | challengeuser       |
    | SQL_PASSWORD         | password for username       | myPassw@rd          |

-   > Note that if you are running this system in an IDE (e.g., VSCode), there is a provided `./.env.template` file that can be leveraged to simulate these same values being provided to the running system via environament variables.
+   > Note that if you are running this system in an IDE (e.g., VSCode), there is a provided `./.env.template` file that can be leveraged to simulate these same values being provided to the running system via environment variables.
 To use this, copy the `./.env.template` file to `./.env` and edit its contents accordingly.
 When the running system detects the presence of this `.env` file, it will use the values found there in place of environment variables.

-### How-to-Run
+### How to Run Locally

 1. install node.js (see [Dependencies](#Dependencies) for node runtime compatibility guidance)
 1. clone this repo